roman-milk/roman-milk.github.io/student-teacher.md

  Jessie cleared her throat to interrupt, not liking the idea at all.

  "No!
 You don't get a say in this or anything else for the rest of the week," Jenny firmly told her.
 Jessie's obvious objection to the idea swung Jenny in favour of it.
-Report_Story #3